aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-slide/convert-slide/_index.md

 type: docs
 weight: 35
 url: /java/convert-slide/
-keywords: "Convert slide to image, export slide as image, save slide as image, slide to image, slide to PNG, slide to JPEG, slide to Bitmap, Java, java, Aspose.Slides"
+keywords:
+- convert slide to image
+- export slide as image
+- save slide as image
+- slide to image
+- slide to PNG
+- slide to JPEG
+- slide to bitmap
+- Java
+- Aspose.Slides for Java
 description: "Convert PowerPoint slide to image (Bitmap, PNG, or JPG) in Java"
 ---